-March 27, 2024
+March 31, 2025

-This brochure provides information about the qualifications and business practices of Truepoint Institutional Advisors, LLC ("Truepoint" or "Firm").
+This brochure provides information about the qualifications and business practices of Truepoint Institutional Advisors, LLC, wholly owned by Truepoint, Inc. ("Truepoint" or "Firm").
 If you have any questions about the contents of this brochure, please contact Truepoint at 513-792-6648 or Compliance@truepointwealth.com.
 The information in this brochure has not been approved or verified by the United States Securities and Exchange Commission, or by any state securities authority.